Tag Archives: Elections

 By Kaitlin Passafiume

-As I wrap up the initial month of collaboration with International IDEA at the Electoral Tribunal in Panama, I reflect on the diverse experiences that I have enjoyed in a short period of time.
+As I wrap up the initial month of working with International IDEA at the Electoral Tribunal in Panama, I reflect on the diverse experiences that I have enjoyed in a short period of time.
 My completion of this internship signals an ability to successfully pivot from an academic background, using my critical humanities formation for public-facing work going forward.
-I remain convinced that cultural considerations have their place in governmental and extra-governmental projects, and I am heartened to find that the public arena in Panamá considers and even encourages diverse perspectives.
+I remain convinced that cultural considerations have their place in governmental and extra-governmental projects, and I am heartened to find that the public arena in Panama considers and even encourages diverse perspectives.

 Continue reading First-Ever Symbolic Youth Voting Campaign in Panama